-We now address the morphological properties of image 5.1l, which is the most magnified among the multiple images of the star cluster ($\mu_{tot} \simeq 76$, \citealt{Pignataro2021}).
-5.1l is the brightest image detected with a large SNR in the F275W (SNR $\sim90$) and F555W (SNR $\gg$100), allowing us to investigate and compare the morphology in these two spectral regions: the emitting LyC ($\lambda < 900$\AA, in HST F275W band) and the non-ionizing radiation at 1700\AA\ (HST F555W band).
-We follow two approaches: (1) we ran simulations injecting the sources in the F275W band and (2) we analyzed the curve of growth of the resulting images.
+We now address the morphological properties of image 5.1l, which is the most strongly magnified of the multiple images of the star cluster ($\mu_{tot} \simeq 76$; \citealt{Pignataro2021}).
+Image 5.1l is the brightest image and was detected with a high S/N in the F275W (S/N $\sim90$) and F555W (S/N $\gg$100), allowing us to investigate and compare the morphology in these two spectral regions: the emitting LyC ($\lambda < 900$\AA in HST F275W band) and the nonionizing radiation at 1700\AA\ (HST F555W band).
+We followed two approaches: (1) We ran simulations injecting the sources in the F275W band, and (2) we analyzed the curve of growth of the resulting images.

 Figure~\ref{galfit_2comp_model} shows the F555W image of 5.1l, in which the elongation is clearly visible in the direction of the tangential stretch produced by gravitational lensing.
 As discussed in \citet{Pignataro2021} (see also \citealt{vanz22_CFE}), the tangential amplification largely dominates along the arc ($\mu_{tang} \simeq 57$).
-We perform here a relative comparison between images, to ensure that the the results do not depend on the magnification values.
+We perform a relative comparison between images to ensure that the results do not depend on the magnification values.